sigmaott/sigma-ssai-avplayer-sdk/README.md

 }
 ```

-Initialize the SDK with the required parameters before play video:
+Initialize the SDK with the required parameters:

 ```swift
 // Initialize the SDK